• Skip to primary navigation

 Creamy Cashew Cheese with Herbs and Garlic

-Jump To Recipe Comments
+Recipe Comments Save

-If you have no idea what cashew cheese is or are thinking, why the heck would I even want to make cashew cheese?
+If you have no idea what vegan cashew cheese is or are thinking, why the heck would I even want to make cashew cheese?
 Just hang out – let me tell you why you should make this Creamy Cashew Cheese with Garlic and Herbs.

 This recipe is made in a high-speed blender and is creamy and saucy.
 I added some roasted butternut squash into this vegan alfredo sauce, and it also has yummy chunks of the roasted butternut squash and some wilted kale and tossed with orecchiette!
 It is delicious.

 Most people that have eaten it have no idea that this creamy pasta dish is dairy-free.
 It just tastes terrific, and that is the goal.
-This recipe made me realize that you can make creamy and delicious sauces with absolutely no dairy.
-If you have been following Foodology Geek, you already know that I will not waste my time with a recipe that doesn't taste amazing.
+This recipe made me realize you can make creamy and delicious sauces with no dairy.
+If you have been following Foodology Geek, you already know that I will not waste my time with a recipe that doesn’t taste amazing.

 Smooth and creamy cashew cheese with herbs and garlic.